Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Consequences of Hidden Martingale Process

 \subsection{Numerical construction of the distribution from (\ref{eq:optics})}

-We notice that, in the absence of stochastic diffusion, the probability associated to any subset of the values of $M_{\mathsf{T}}$ at the stage ${\mathsf{T}}$ is directly conveyed to the corresponding subset of the values of $M_{N_0}$ at the finale stage, as it does in the Liouville's theorem of Hamiltonian systems.
+We notice that, in the absence of stochastic diffusion{, i.e. the term $\mathcal{O}((N_0-{\mathsf{T}})^{\frac{1}{2}})$ in (\ref{eq:optics}),} the probability associated to any subset of the values of $M_{\mathsf{T}}$ at the stage ${\mathsf{T}}$ is directly conveyed to the corresponding subset of the values of $M_{N_0}$ at the finale stage, {somehow reminiscent of the Liouville's theorem that allows the probability to be carried along the Hamiltonian flow. }